SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 Returns the corresponding controller.

 #### *Num1WayToggles[]*
 The number of 1-way toggle switches of the Button Box.
-This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+This is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *Num2WayToggles[]*
 The number of 2-way toggle switches of the Button Box.
-This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+This is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *NumButtons[]*
 The number of simple push buttons of the Button Box.
-This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+This is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *NumDials[]*
 The number of rotary dials of the Button Box.
-This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+This is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *VisibleDuration[]*
 The time in milliseconds, the Button Box may be visible after an action has been triggered.
-You can specify two different durations with the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup), depending being in a running simulation or not.
+You can specify two different durations with the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), depending being in a running simulation or not.

 ### Public Methods